Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 end
 {% endcodeblock%}

-I'll be storing current user ID in session and get the information about the user from the database.
+I'll be storing current user's id in session and get the user object from the database.

-OK, let's concentrate on the `new user` scenario.
-In order for the application to know about user's location, we need to grab it from browser and save.
+Let's concentrate on the `new user` scenario.
+In order for the application to learn the user's location, we need to grab it from the browser and save.

 Adding the code to the view: